 It is also clear that the Israelis gave the US only vague hints of a major operation just prior to the pager sabotage incident.
 Netanyahu's trip to the UN was timed to lull Nasrallah into complaisancy so it is likely that the US had no advance knowledge of what the Israelis were doing.
 The tone of US officials following Nasrallah's death was weirdly subdued, which is telling given Hizbollah's long history of violence against American targets such as the Marine barracks in Beirut and the Khobar Towers.

 There are also indications that US intelligence is not cooperating or coordinating with Israel in Gaza.
 A recent report by a top Australian military man into the death of an Australian aid worker makes it clear that the US based NGO (run by a crony of Hilary's) misled the Israelis about the weapons used by the "aid" convoy which had opened fired at the Israelis in the first place.
 The Australian report carefully protects the identities of those who misled the Israelis about the danger to their forces on the ground.
 It does the same for the gunmen.
 At best this reveals that the US has a good deal of contempt for the lives of the soldiers of its allies.
-At worst that Washington is intriguing with people on the ground in Gaza for so r purpose that they need to keep secret from Israel.
+At worst that Washington is intriguing with people on the ground in Gaza for so for purpose that they need to keep secret from Israel.

 IMHO The state of cooperation between the two countries is not as good as you, Niccolo, appear to believe.